openvinotoolkit/openvino/get-started-linux.md

-# Get Started with OpenVINO™ Deep Learning Deployment Toolkit (DLDT) on Linux*
+# Get Started with OpenVINO™ Toolkit on Linux*

-This guide provides you with the information that will help you to start using the OpenVINO on Linux\*.
+This guide provides you with the information that will help you to start using the OpenVINO™ Toolkit on Linux\*.
 With this guide, you will learn how to:

 1. [Configure the Model Optimizer](#configure-the-model-optimizer)
 2. [Prepare a model for sample inference](#prepare-a-model-for-sample-inference)